micheledusi/Deckz/README.md

 The name is inspired by Typst’s drawing package [CeTZ](https://typst.app/universe/package/cetz) — it mirrors its sound while hinting at its own purpose: rendering card decks.
 In fact, _Deckz_ also relies on _CeTZ_ internally to position elements precisely.

+In order to get started with _Deckz_, you may want to:

+1. **Get things done quickly:** Continue reading this guide for practical examples and base instructions.
+2. **Get a broader comprehension or search for something specific:** Check out the [Deckz Manual](docs/manual-deckz.pdf) for in-depth documentation, advanced usage, and reference material.

 ## Quick Example
 ![Quick examples of some basic functionalities.](docs/img/quick_example.png)